nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Features

 ### 1. Book Management
+To manage your books, the book management feature allows you to add, delete and edit books you've already read or wish to read.
+You can then mark these books as done if you've already finished reading them, list them according to their authors or completion and even find any book you want by just typing in keywords.

+What are you waiting for?
+If you've struggled with keeping up with your long booklist, Quotesify is here to help!

 ### 2. Quote Management
 ### 3. Progress Tracker
 Progress Tracker in Quotesify allows you to add, update, list and delete bookmarks for the books you add.